catpea/catpea/README.md

 ## Shell Development
 1. [tush]: Tush Shell (1st Reference Implementation)

-## Command Line Programs
-- [endir]: Command line utility to virtually place all HTML files in a sub directory by prefixing all the absolute paths specified in a, link, img, and script with a user specified prefix.

-## Future Content For Website
-- [research]: Markdown source for software development research.
-- [fitness]: Markdown source for fitness advice.
-- [essays]: Notes about philosophical ideas and concepts.
-- [portfolio]: My Portfolio (private)
-- [resume]: My Resume (private)

 ## Cat Pea Support Programs
 - [baloney]: Compact and lightweight Template Literals (Template Strings) processor.